chuckmasterson/chuckmasterson.github.io/_posts/2017-03-27-1-changing-my-blog-to-jekyll-how-i-did-it.md

 #### Step 4: Get my images.

 Blogger uploads your images to Google Photos, but then it hides them from you in a secret area just for Blogger images.
 They don’t seem to have mentioned this to anyone.
-The only way was by going to the Blogger menu: `Help`, then typed in “images”, and clicked on “Add images and videos to your blog”.
+The only way I found them was by going to the Blogger menu: `Help`, then typed in “images”, and clicked on “Add images and videos to your blog”.
 It says there, “Images in your blog are stored in a Google Album Archive...”, with a link.
 Apparently if you’re logged in to Google, though, you can just go to